arjuns238/automated-life-updates/README.md

 Front-end is hosted on Site is hosted on https://automated-life-updates.pages.dev/

-Back-end is yet to be hosted
+Back-end is hosted on render on the URL - https://automated-life-updates.onrender.com